Document downloads - Contract administration case law

 - standard forms and covering letters.

-Please be aware that this guidance note contains some material which is in the process of being updated for revisions to the CDM Regulations, RIBA Plan of Work, and updates to the JCT, NEC and FIDIC suites.
+This guidance note contains some material that is in the process of being updated for revisions to the CDM Regulations, RIBA Plan of Work, and updates to the JCT, NEC and FIDIC suites.
 Members are made aware of these impending revisions in order that they first check the most up to date position before electing to act in accordance with this guidance document.

 • Final account procedures